SAP-samples/cap-cds-hands-on/exercises/02/README.md

 ## Understand how the definition is used

-It's hard to imagine now how much work it was to get an OData service like this up and running before CAP.
+These days it's hard to imagine how much work it used to be, before the advent of CAP, to get an OData service like this up and running.
 But that's not the point of this exercise nor this workshop.
 Instead, let's take a quick look at what "descends" from the definition.